Distributed Multisensor ISAC: Outlook and Conclusion

-With regard to the sensing function, MS ISAC constitutes a distributed MIMO radar.
-Multiple sensors brings the diversity advantage for more reliable target detection and better target recognition.
-We also gain the geometrical advantage for estimation and tracking of the 3D target state vector.
-However, MS ISAC has the additional benefit of reusing the ubiquitary existing, and constantly evolving resources of the mobile network.
-This gives us the performance gain in terms of coverage and resolution that can be achieved with the network densification and with other new 6G paradigms anyway (higher frequencies, wider bands, flexible radio access, precoding schemes, multiple antennas, including massive MIMO and RIS).
+With regard to the sensing function, \gls{msisac} constitutes a distributed \gls{mimo} radar.
+Multiple sensors bring the diversity advantage for more reliable target detection and better target recognition.
+We also gain the geometrical advantage for estimation and tracking of the 3D target state vector. \gls{msisac} has the additional benefit of reusing the ubiquitary existing, and constantly evolving resources of the mobile network.
+This gives us the performance gain in terms of coverage and resolution that can be achieved with the network densification and with other new 6G paradigms anyway (higher frequencies, wider bands, flexible radio access, precoding schemes, multiple antennas, including massive \gls{mimo} and \gls{ris}).
 In addition, heterogeneous radio interfaces and link adaptation tools, inherent data fusion and computation capabilities, and mobile sensor nodes that can be assigned a dedicated sensing mission, pave the way for a cognitive multifunction radar sensor network.
-We tried to unfold a comprehensive picture of MS ISAC.
-Because of the deep relation and the virtual equivalence of MS MIMO ISAC to MU MIMO communications we firmly belief that the first will play a similar role to ISAC as MU MIMO did to mobile communication.
+We tried to unfold a comprehensive picture of \gls{msisac}.
+Because of the deep relation and the virtual equivalence of \gls{ms} \gls{mimo} \gls{isac} to \gls{mu} \gls{mimo} communications we firmly belief that the first will play a similar role to \gls{isac} as \gls{mu} \gls{mimo} did to mobile communication.

-However, we were unable to appreciate all the possible principles and advantages of MS ISAC on the same level.
+However, we were unable to appreciate all the possible principles and advantages of \gls{msisac} on the same level.
 For example, the discussion on the large-scale use of AI to control resources and enable powerful estimation methods that can cope with interference and proactively exploit multipath propagation would deserve deeper discussion.
 In addition, many questions relating to multipath propagation were only addressed very briefly.
-For instance, the topics of targets bistatic reflectivity function measurement and modelling was not elaborated.
+For instance, the topics of targets' bistatic reflectivity function measurements and modeling would need deeper discssion.
 This includes micro Doppler properties of targets that may be important for target detection, tracking and recognition~\cite{ref3,ref69,ref70,ref77,ref98}.